Here to support you and your pet

 Helen is a Royal College and European Specialist in Veterinary Behavioural Medicine and additionally holds ASAB Certification as a Clinical Animal Behaviourist.
 She is an Associate Professor in Clinical Animal Behaviour in the School of Life Sciences at the University of Lincoln where she teaches on the MSc in Clinical Animal Behaviour.
 Helen has worked in the field of companion animal behaviour for over 20 years lecturing and working with pet owners to support them with their pets’ behaviour and training needs.
 She has published in the scientific literature, presented lectures and seminars at international conferences and events, authored books and book chapters and was instrumental in developing the Life Skills for Puppies programme as well as the Life Skills for Puppies Train the Trainers course.

-Julia completed her MSc in Ornithology at the University of Birmingham and the MSc in Clinical Animal Behaviour at the University of Lincoln.
-She is an ASAB certified clinical animal behaviourist.
+Julia completed her MSc in Ornithology at the University of Birmingham and the MSc in Clinical Animal Behaviour at the University of Lincoln and holds ASAB Certification as a Clinical Animal Behaviourist.

 Himara Van Haevermaet